AFNS (Armed Forces Nursing Service, deals with the female nursing staff of Pakistan Army.

-No. AFNS nurses are not considered commissioned officers and thus they are not allowed to use any facility dedicated to military officers.
+No. AFNS nurses are not considered Pakistan Commissioned officers and thus they are not allowed to use any facility dedicated to regular military officers.
 This includes the following things which they can not use or be part of:

 - Officer Mess (AFNS use their own AFNS mess)